zhendrikse/science/relativity/black_hole_pixel_plot.md

     <a href="https://cdn.mos.cms.futurecdn.net/F2qM9GBVYhTWeZ9W3C7Eij.jpg.html">
       <img alt="Sagittarius A*" src="../images/sagittarius_a.png"/>
     </a>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+    <figcaption>On May 12, 2022, the
+    <a href="https://eventhorizontelescope.org/">Event Horizon Telescope</a>
-    <figcaption>On May 12, 2022, the Event Horizon Telescope managed to reveal Sagittarius A*,
+    managed to reveal Sagittarius A*,
     the supermassive black hole at the center of our Milky Way.</figcaption>
   </figure>
   <figure class="right_image">